ibm-cloud-architecture/refarch-asset-analytics/asset-event-producer/README.md

 # Event Producers
-In this note we are presenting the following items:
+In this project we are presenting the following items:
 * [How to develop a kafka stream application using the stream API and stateful aggregation]()
-* [Use Spring boot microservice to consume kafka topic and persist to Cassandra for future analytics]
 * Use SpringBoot app to support creating different event to publish to Kafka Topics.

 ## What you will learn